stephen-soltesz/go/README.md

 ThinkSeeDo Go Packages
 ======================

 Command line tools are in the `cmds` directory.
+Library pacakges are in the current directory.

 ### Motivation